-28. Consider going in on buying a full cow with a few friends.
+28. Consider buying a full cow with a few friends.
 Fill your freezer with beef for substantial savings.

 29. Pack lunch for work instead of eating out.

 30. Reuse paper plates.
-If you have a sandwich and there are only a few crumbs, wipe them off and reuse it later.
-My family looks at me a little odd when I do this but it’s one of the great frugal living tips.
+If you have a sandwich with only a few crumbs, wipe them off and reuse them later.
+My family looks at me a little odd when I do this, but it’s one of the great frugal living tips.
 I’m ok with it.

 31. Use the library for books exclusively (most have online holds and easy pickups)